 Source: Essential Oils Guide by Dr. Axe

-I recommend Sacred Sandalwood essential oil from Young Living.
-The company sells the Santalum album cultivated and steam distilled at the company's partner farm in Australia’s tropical northern outback.
+Young Living sells Sacred Sandalwood essential oil — Santalum album cultivated and steam distilled at the company's partner farm in Australia’s tropical northern outback.

 Young Living also sells Royal Hawaiian Sandalwood (Santalum paniculatum) grown on a Hawaii partner farm that practices sustainable reforestation farming management principles.